Prostitution in Latvia: Sex tourism

 The country is a destination for sex tourism.
 The capital, Riga, is a common destination for stag parties looking for a "good time".

 Buy Bye Beauty

 Buy Bye Beauty is a 2001 documentary film by Swedish director and performance artist Pål Hollender.
-The film is about the way Latvian sex industry and its being fuelled by businessmen and sex tourists from Sweden visiting Riga.
+The film is about the Latvian sex industry and its being fuelled by businessmen and sex tourists from Sweden visiting Riga.
 The film was shot in Riga in July 2000.

 Latvian President Vaira Vīķe-Freiberga called it "political propaganda", Prime Minister Andris Bērziņš suggested that an international criminal case could be started against the film's makers.

 Hollender claimed that police worked as part-time pimps and there was corruption in the police force generally.
 He also claimed there were 15,000 - 18,000 prostitutes in Riga.
 Official figures were, at the time, between 3,000 and 4,000 in the country with 80 percent in Riga.